Frankston line: 21st century

 A 2007, restructure of train ticketing in Melbourne involved the removal of Zone 3, with Zone 3 stations being re-classified to Zone 2.
 This brought the cost of train fares down, improving system accessibility to the public.
 All stations between Patterson and Frankston were rezoned to Zone 2.

 At the 2010 state election, both the Labor Party and the Liberal Party promised to provide a new Premium station between Highett and Cheltenham, to serve the Westfield Southland shopping centre.
 The station was projected to cost $13 million, and would have two platforms, an information booth, and shelters with a projected usage of 1,400 passengers daily.
 The project was scheduled to be completed by 2014, however, no progress was made till after the 2014 state election.
 The new station opened on 26 November 2017 as Southland station.
 In 2013, the line, along with the Werribee and Williamstown lines, were upgraded as part of the Bayside Rail Project.
 The upgrade included station refurbishments, track, signal, and electrical upgrades to allow X'Trapolis trains to operate on these lines.

 In 2021, the metropolitan timetable underwent a major rewrite, resulting in all Frankston line trains operating direct between Richmond and Flinders Street before continuing onto the Werribee and Williamstown lines.
-Under these changes, Frankston services no longer operated via the City Loop.
+Under these changes, Frankston services no longer operate via the City Loop, with an additional 45 new services each week.
+The additional services upgraded frequencies to a train every 5 minutes in peak hour, every 10 minutes throughout the day, and every 20 minutes until midnight.

+As a result of level crossing removal works at Mordialloc station, trains on the Frankston Line are currently running to a reduced timetable beyond Cheltenham station as a result of the demolition of one of the platforms at Mordialloc station.